GaloisInc/saw-script/doc/manual/manual.md

 # Symbolic Termination

-In the previous section we described the process of executing multiple branches and merging the results when encountering a conditional statement in the program.
+Above we described the process of executing multiple branches and merging the results when encountering a conditional statement in the program.
 When a program contains loops, the branch that chooses to continue or terminate a loop could go either way.
 Therefore, without a bit more information, the most obvious implementation of symbolic execution would never terminate when executing programs that contain loops.

 The solution to this problem is to analyze the branch condition whenever considering multiple branches.
 If the condition for one branch can never